 Meet new people

 Traveling alone can allow you to bring something valuable to your life—new friends, independent knowledge, and inspiring locals.
+Here are some Facebook Groups where you can meet like-minded female solo travelers.

 Learn more about yourself